erichseamon/COVIDriskpaper/README.md

 - /data  - folder which contains all data accessed as part of Risk_SupplementalA.Rmd
 - /figures - contains .png image files that are used in the Risk_SupplementalA.Rmd
 - /html - contains regression output tables for each United States Health and Human Services regions.
 Each of the tables is embedded in the Risk_SupplementalA.Rmd.
-- /linear_models - contains regression model outputs as .RDS files for each United States Health and Human Services Region, three different dependent variable model outputs: cases, deaths, and deaths over age 65.
+- /linear_models - contains regression model outputs as .RDS files for each United States Health and Human Services Region, for three different dependent variable model outputs: cases, deaths, and deaths over age 65.
 - /outputs - contains interim data preparation outputs for alpha, delta, and omicron wave models.
 - /region_pngs - contains .png images of regional Health and Human Services maps.